Lukko

-Rauman Lukko (Finnish for "lock") is a Finnish sports club based in Rauma, Finland, best known for its men’s professional ice hockey team.
+Rauman Lukko (Finnish for "lock") is a Finnish sports club based in Rauma, Finland, best known for its men's professional ice hockey team.
 The club was founded as Rauma Woodin Lukko in 1936.
-The representative team currently plays in the Finnish Liiga, the premier men’s professional ice hockey league in Finland.
+The representative team currently plays in the Finnish Liiga, the premier men's professional ice hockey league in Finland.
 They play their home games in the Äijänsuo Arena, which has a capacity of 5,400 spectators.
 Lukko won the SM-sarja in 1963 and won the Liiga championship in 2021.
-The club also has a top-tier women’s representative ice hockey team, which plays in the Naisten Liiga, and a top-tier women’s representative pesäpallo team, which plays in the Superpesis.
+Until 2023 the club also had a top-tier women's representative ice hockey team, which played in the Naisten Liiga, and a top-tier women's representative pesäpallo team, which plays in the Superpesis.